keboola/developers-docs/extend/common-interface/manifest-files/out-tables-manifests-native-types.md

 {: .image-popup}
 ![Screenshot - Set Column Data Type](/extend/common-interface/manifest-files/column-data-type-use.png)

-Note that the column type setting is, in all cases, only a metadata setting.
-It does not affect the actual stored data.
 The data is converted only when writing or copying (e.g., to a transformation or a writer).
 That means that you can extract an *integer* column, mark it as a *timestamp* in storage and write it as an *integer* into a target database (though you'll be offered to write it as a timestamp).

-You access both the source and base type metadata through the corresponding [API](https://keboola.docs.apiary.io/#reference/metadata).
+You access both the source and base data type through the corresponding [API](https://keboola.docs.apiary.io/#reference/tables/manage-tables/table-detail).

+## Nullable Conversion
+Nullable conversion, which transforms an empty string originating from data into a null value, refers to the process where a textual value consisting solely of an empty string `""` is replaced with the value null.

 ## Data Type Conversions
 As described above, the **source data type** is converted to a **base data type** stored in metadata storage.
 The base type is then converted to the **target data type**.
 The following tables show mappings for each base type.
 The mapping